A Step-by-Step Guide to Converting a C Corporation to an LLC

 Dissolving the corporation and forming a new LLC

-This traditional method consists of two key steps: dissolving the C corporation and forming a new LLC.
+This traditional method consists of two key steps: dissolving the C Corporation and forming a new LLC.
 This process takes the longest to complete and might be subject to additional fees.

 Generally, you will be going through 4 steps: